arvigeus/AZ-204/Questions/App Service.md

 ---

+Question: Your company is evaluating Azure App Services Basic plan and needs to have some continuous WebJobs and WebJobs triggered by a CRON expression.
+What steps must be taken, while staying cost effective?

+- [ ] Activate Deployment Slots
+- [x] Turn on "Always On" Feature
+- [ ] Disable IP Restrictions
+- [ ] Switch to Standard Plan
+- [ ] Switch to Premium Plan
+- [ ] Configure a free managed certificate

+Answer: To run Continuous WebJobs or WebJobs triggered by a CRON expression in Azure App Service, you must enable the "Always On" feature and have at least a "Basic Plan".
+The "Always On" setting ensures that the WebJobs continue running even when there is no incoming traffic, and the "Basic Plan" or higher is required to support these operations.

+---

 Question: Your organization has a web app deployed on Azure using the D1 App Service Plan.
 You are tasked with setting up the infrastructure to automatically scale when CPU utilization hits 85%, while also keeping costs low.
 Which of the following actions should you take to meet these objectives?

 - [x] Activate autoscaling for the Web App